Advertiser Disclosure

 Image Credit: American Express

-Be aware that American Express automatically sorts its results by Recommended Flights, which is not necessarily the lowest cost flight.
-Once you’ve decided which flight you want, Amex will take you through a booking process, asking for information such as your name and seat preference.
+Be aware that American Express automatically sorts its results by recommended flights, which are not necessarily the cheapest flights.
+Once you’ve decided which flight you want, Amex will take you through a booking process, asking for necessary travel information, such as your name and seat preference.

-Hot Tip: Amex sometimes offers lower prices on first, business, and premium economy class tickets as part of its International Airline Program, which means you’ll end up using fewer points to pay.
+Hot Tip: Amex sometimes offers lower prices on first, business, and premium economy class tickets as part of its International Airline Program, which means you’d end up using fewer points to pay.

 When it comes time to check out, you’ll be prompted to use cash, points, or a combination of the 2: